Do you feel overwhelmed?

 Get in touch

-We developed a special online wellbeing programme for employees working from home during the corona crisis.
+We developed a special online wellbeing programme for employees working from home.
 This is currently our most popular organisational offering.
 With our 8-week online course "Finding peace in a frantic world" employees learn how to build up inner resources and resilience and feel more calm, focused and connected.

 Next to this special course, we offer short online mindful pauses for organisations with guided meditations or mindful yoga or stretching.